jul1u5/StringTable/README.md

 # StringTable

-## About
-NuGet Package for formatting enumerables as string tables.
+NuGet Package for formatting enumerables to string tables.